MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-vat.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: VAT, posting, tax, value-added tax ms.date: 04/01/2021
+ms.search.keywords: VAT, posting, tax, value-added tax ms.date: 06/16/2021
 ms.author: bholtorf
-ms.openlocfilehash: 36714bb2e211c72bf2d953b7c64b9ea58e11f6e7
+ms.openlocfilehash: d0cea6be92becb3d44507687954f59fcdc6d5de3
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 07/08/2021
-ms.locfileid: "5770832"
+ms.locfileid: "6446181"
 ---
 # <a name="set-up-calculations-and-posting-methods-for-value-added-tax"></a>Set Up Calculations and Posting Methods for Goods and Services Tax

-Consumers and businesses pay value-added tax (VAT) when they purchase goods or services.
+Consumers and businesses pay goods and services tax (GST) when they purchase goods or services.
 The amount of GST to pay can vary, depending on several factors.
-In [!INCLUDE[prod_short](includes/prod_short.md)], you set up VAT to specify the rates to use to calculate tax amounts based on the following:
+In [!INCLUDE[prod_short](includes/prod_short.md)], you set up GST to specify the rates to use to calculate tax amounts based on the following:

 * Who you sell to
 * Who you buy from
 * What you sell
 * What you buy

 You can set up GST calculations manually, but that can be tricky and time consuming.
-To make it easy, we provide an assisted setup guide named **VAT Setup** that will help you with the steps.
+To make it easy, we provide an assisted setup guide named **GST Setup** that will help you with the steps.
 We recommend that you use the assisted setup guide to set up GST.

 > [!NOTE]
 > You can use the guide only if you have created a My Company, and have not posted transactions that include GST.
 Otherwise, it would be very easy to use different GST rates by mistake, and make GST-related reports inaccurate.